-Again, the results of both UEQ versions were comparable, with the difference in values for individual UEQ scales being between 0.26 (Stimulation) and 0.303 (Dependability).
-This also seems to be a good result, especially considering that UEQ scale results are in practice interpreted as excellent, good, above average, below average, bad, as presented in Figure .
+Again, the results of both UEQ versions were comparable, with the absolute difference in values for individual UEQ scales being between 0.039 (Stimulation and Novelty) and 0.180 (Dependability).
+This also seems to be a good result, especially considering that UEQ scale results are in practice interpreted as excellent, good, above average, below average, or bad, as presented in Figure 17.